-- Parking Lots, except when arriving or leaving - Unsupervised Classrooms/Gymnasium - Hallways during class (except on benches where they must maintain a low volume of noise) - Staff room
+- Parking Lots, except when arriving or leaving

+- Unsupervised Classrooms/Gymnasium

+- Hallways during class

+- Staff room

 DISCIPLINE PROCEDURES

 At SBDHS, discipline is meant to reflect our Mission and Vision "Providing a discipline system in which students learn to take responsibility for their actions."
 This system was created in cooperation with students, staff, parents and community members.
 In order for this system to be effective, we need to work in cooperation.